Solar Panel Cost Guide in Sun Prairie, WI (2024 Update)

 EcoWatch's Sun Prairie, WI Solar Cost FAQs

-What is the average cost of installing solar panels in Sun Prairie?
+How much does it cost to install solar panels in Sun Prairie?

-The average cost of solar panels in Sun Prairie is about $19,400 for a 5-kW system and $38,800 for a 10-kW system before the ITC, but the real cost will depend on certain factors like the kind of solar panels you want, what size system you need and how much energy you consume.
+The average cost of solar panels in Sun Prairie is about $19,400 for a 5-kW system and $38,800 for a 10-kW system before the ITC, but the real cost will depend on stuff like the type of solar panels you want, what size system you need and how much energy you consume.

 What solar power system size is right for my home?